Marta Breen

 Marta Breen (born 11 April 1976) is a Norwegian non-fiction writer, journalist, and organizational leader.
+Her books often center on women's history and feminism.

 Early and personal life

-Breen was born in Larvik on 11 April 1976, and is a granddaughter of writer Sigbjørn Hølmebakk.
-She spent part of her childhood in Groruddalen, and later moved to Larvik, growing up in an environment of political activism of the era of 1970s feminism, political demonstrations and summer camps for children.
+Born on 11 April 1976, Breen is a granddaughter of writer Sigbjørn Hølmebakk.
+She spent part of her childhood in Groruddalen in Oslo, and later moved to Larvik, growing up in an environment of political activism of the era of 1970s feminism, political demonstrations and summer camps for children.
 She graduated from Larvik secondary school in 1995, and is married to Øyvind Holen.

 Career

 A freelancer, Breen has worked as journalist or columnist for NRK, the newspapers Dagbladet and Dagsavisen, and the women's magazine Kvinner og Klær.